PoojasPatel013/PoojasPatel013/README.md

 ## Hi 👋 I'm Pooja

-🎓 I'm an undergraduate Computer Science student, actively working on multiple projects to gain hands-on experience.
+🎓 I'm actively working on multiple projects to gain more and more knowledge.

-🎖️ I'm also an NCC cadet, part of the youngest uniformed organization.

 ✍️ I write poems and stories in my free time, and I love proof-reading and learning new words to expand my vocabulary.